cds-hooks/docs/source/includes/_cds_services.md

 ### HTTP Request

-The CDS Hook call includes the following input fields:
+An EHR calls a CDS service by `POST`ing a JSON document to the service endpoint, which can be constructed from the CDS Service base URL and an individual serviec id as `{baseUrl}/cds-services/{service.id}`.
+The CDS Hook call includes a JSON POST body with the following input fields:

 Field | Description
 ----- | -----------